How Does Image Metadata Affect SEO?

 Page speed and Image Metadata

-The larger the file, the more likely it is to slow down webpage speed when it loads.
-Each time a page fetches a file, it spends time ‘downloading’ it to the page, which takes time.
 According to a study by web optimization company Dexecure, metadata accounts for an average of 16% of an image file’s size.
 While image metadata doesn’t eat up a lot of space per file, pages with hundreds of images can start to slow down as the data adds up.

-Later we will discuss cases where including image metadata can be beneficial.
+Later, we will discuss cases where including image metadata can be beneficial.
 If none of these “beneficial” situations apply to your site, however, we recommend removing metadata to keep page speed fast.

 Site Security and Image Metadata